 The first Science and Engineering Practice focuses on asking questions (for science) and defining problems (for engineering).
 Questions drive the scientific process, while definition the problem that needs to be solved drives the engineering process.
-Because of the essential nature of both of these practice, I believe that they are the most important of the science and engineering practices.
+Because of the essential nature of both of this practice, I believe that it the most important of the science and engineering practices.
 For the purpose of this post, I am going to focus on asking questions.

 Students should be given the opportunity in your classroom to ask questions about the following: